abhipotter/toastify-pro/README.md

     setTimeout(() => {
         toast.dark('✨ Glassmorphism', 'Modern backdrop blur with translucent design');
     }, 3000);

+    // 🆕 Confirmation dialog demo
+    setTimeout(() => {
+        toast.conf('Try confirmation?', 'Experience the new interactive dialog feature.', (confirmed) => {
+            if (confirmed) {
+                toast.success('🎉 Confirmation works!', 'You can now create interactive dialogs easily.');
+            } else {
+                toast.info('No problem!', 'Confirmation dialogs are optional.');
             }
+        });
+    }, 4000);
+}

+// Advanced confirmation examples function advancedConfirmationExamples() {
+    // Settings reset confirmation
+    toast.conf('Reset all settings?', {
+        description: 'This will restore all settings to their default values.',
+        confirmText: 'Reset',
+        cancelText: 'Cancel',
+        confirmColor: 'error',
+        position: 'center'
+    }, (confirmed) => {
+        if (confirmed) {
+            // Reset settings logic
+            toast.success('Settings reset!', 'All settings have been restored to defaults.');
+        }
+    });
+}

 // Advanced usage with all new features function advancedExample() {
-    // Progress indication with description
+    // Progress indication with confirmation first
+    toast.conf('Start processing?', {
+        description: 'This will upload your file to the server and may take a few minutes.',
+        confirmText: 'Start',
+        cancelText: 'Later',
+        confirmColor: 'info'
+    }, (confirmed) => {
+        if (confirmed) {
             toast.info('Processing...', {
                 description: 'Please wait while we upload your file to the server',
                 timeout: 0, // No auto-dismiss
                 allowClose: true
             });

             // Simulate progress completion
             setTimeout(() => {
                 toast.success('Upload Complete!', {
                     description: 'Your file has been uploaded successfully with all metadata',
                     timeout: 5000
                 });
             }, 3000);
+        }
+    });
 }
 ```